Lee de Forest: "Grid" Audion detector

 In late 1906, de Forest made a breakthrough when he reconfigured the control electrode, moving it from outside the tube envelope to a position inside the tube between the filament and the plate.
 He called the intermediate electrode a grid, reportedly due to its similarity to the "gridiron" lines on American football playing fields.
 Experiments conducted with his assistant, John V. L. Hogan, convinced him that he had discovered an important new radio detector.
-He quickly prepared a patent application which was filed on January 29, 1907, and received on February 18, 1908.
+He quickly prepared a patent application, which was filed on January 29, 1907, and received on February 18, 1908.
 Because the grid-control Audion was the only configuration to become commercially valuable, the earlier versions were forgotten, and the term Audion later became synonymous with just the grid type.
 It later also became known as the triode.

 The grid Audion was the first device to amplify, albeit only slightly, the strength of received radio signals.
-However, to many observers it appeared that de Forest had done nothing more than add the grid electrode to an existing detector configuration, the Fleming valve, which also consisted of a filament and plate enclosed in an evacuated glass tube.
+However, to many observers, de Forest appeared to have done nothing more than add the grid electrode to an existing detector configuration, the Fleming valve, which also consisted of a filament and plate enclosed in an evacuated glass tube.
 De Forest passionately denied the similarly of the two devices, claiming his invention was a relay that amplified currents, while the Fleming valve was merely a rectifier that converted alternating current to direct current.
 (For this reason, de Forest objected to his Audion being referred to as "a valve".)
-The U.S. courts were not convinced, and ruled that the grid Audion did in fact infringe on the Fleming valve patent, now held by Marconi.
+The U.S. courts were not convinced, and ruled that the grid Audion did, in fact, infringe on the Fleming valve patent, now held by Marconi.
 In contrast, Marconi admitted that the addition of the third electrode was a patentable improvement, and the two sides agreed to license each other so that both could manufacture three-electrode tubes in the United States.
 (De Forest's European patents had lapsed because he did not have the funds needed to renew them).

-Because of its limited uses and the great variability in the quality of individual units, the grid Audion would be rarely used during the first half-decade after its invention.
-In 1908, John V. L. Hogan reported that "The Audion is capable of being developed into a really efficient detector, but in its present forms is quite unreliable and entirely too complex to be properly handled by the usual wireless operator."
+Because of its limited uses and the great variability in the quality of individual units, the grid Audion was rarely used during the first half-decade after its invention.
+In 1908, John V. L. Hogan reported, "The Audion is capable of being developed into a really efficient detector, but in its present forms is quite unreliable and entirely too complex to be properly handled by the usual wireless operator."